- What is Zoho all about?

 Physical: Zoho servers and infrastructure are located in the most secure types of data centers that have multiple levels of restrictions for access including: on-premise security guards, security cameras, biometric limited access systems, and no signage to indicate where the buildings are, bullet proof glass, earthquake ratings, etc.

 Hardware: Zoho employs state of the art firewall protection on multiple levels eliminating the possibility of intrusion from outside attacks

 Logical/software protection: Zoho deploys anti-virus software and scans all access 24 x7 for suspicious traffic and viruses or even inside attacks; All of this is managed and logged for auditing purposes.

 Process: Very few Zoho staff have access to either the physical or logical levels of our infrastructure.
 Your data is therefore secure from inside access; Zoho performs regular vulnerability testing and is constantly enhancing its security at all levels.
 All data is backed up on multiple servers in multiple locations on a daily basis.
 This means that in the worst case, if one data center was compromised, your data could be restored from other locations with minimal disruption.

 6. Once I sign up is my personal or company information secure?

 Zoho offers free versions of all its software including our business oriented applications such as CRM.
 This will never change.
 You can always have access to our free or "personal editions" Each of our fee-based applications have different pricing models generally charged with a credit card on a monthly basis.
-Select the links here for each of those services: CRM, Projects, Meeting, Business, Creator.
+Select the links here for each of those services: CRM, Creator, Projects, Invoice, Mail, Docs.
 In addition to our standard pricing, we do offer volume based discounts for larger customers and discounts to educational and non-profit organizations.
-You can request more info by sending an e-mail to or .
-For more details, click here.
+We also provide bundled pricing for multiple Zoho apps requirements and for entire Zoho Suite of apps.
+You can request more info by sending an e-mail to .

 8. Can I become a partner?